-Android Debugging Bridge (ADB), as the name suggests, is a command line utility that offers developers to debug various parts of their applications.
-However, it is not restricted to just the developers.
-If you want to access certain features of the Android platform that are not otherwise accessible, you, too, can use the ADB commands by installing ADB on your computer, be it Windows, macOS, Linux, or Chrome OS.
-Once you install it, there are numerous cool things that you can do with your Android device.
+Android Debugging Bridge (ADB), as the name suggests, is a command-line utility that allows developers to debug various parts of their applications.
+However, it is not restricted to just developers.
+If you want to access certain features of the Android platform that are not otherwise accessible, you too can use the ADB commands by installing ADB on your computer, be it Windows, macOS, Linux, or Chrome OS.
+Once you install it, there are numerous cool things that you can do with ADB on your Android device.
 Plus, there are various apps that require ADB permissions to work.
-So, if you have been confused about how to install and use ADB on Windows or Mac, we have you covered.
-Here is how to install ADB on Windows or Mac:
+So, if you have been confused about how to install and use ADB on Windows, macOS, Linux or Chrome OS, we have you covered.

 Setup Your Android Device for ADB

-Even if you install ADB on your Windows PC or Mac, it is of no use unless you setup your Android device first to work with ADB.
+Even if you install ADB on your computer, it is of no use unless you set up your Android device first to work with ADB.
 So in case you are not sure how to do that, follow the steps below to find out.

-- Open Settings on your Android device, and go to “About Phone” (“System” in Android Oreo).
+- Open Settings on your Android device, and go to “About Phone”.
 Here, tap on “Build number” 7 times consecutively.
 Keep in mind, as Android devices have different skin, the ‘Build Numer’ page may be kept under some other pages.

 Install ADB on Windows

 - Firstly, download the ADB Platform Tools for Windows from Google’s official page.
 Once downloaded, extract the contents of this file on your Windows PC using a file archiver utility like WinRAR.

 - Now head over to the extracted folder, and click on the address bar.
 Now, type “cmd” and hit enter.
 Instantly, a command prompt window will open up in the ADB directory.